“To be or not to be…?” A great English teacher that is.

 - There is no pressure to ‘put on a show’ in lessons: A culture of typicality is reinforced by no lesson gradings (outstanding, good, etc).

 - Everyone has the highest expectations of behaviour, with all staff (not just teaching staff) reinforcing those expectations.

-- A clear system of sanctions which is applied consistently so staff don’t have to have battles with pupils.
+- A clear system of sanctions is applied consistently so staff don’t have to battle with pupils.